 Hardwood flooring, such as the beautiful offerings at Wood Floors of Farnham, is eminently sustainable.
 It is one of the best choices for flooring, as it’s durable and easy to care for.

 The manufacturing process needs relatively few materials to create it, and its production uses less in the way of natural resources and little energy.
-Floors like these can last a lifetime.
+Floors like these can last a lifetime, and considered as a most sustainable flooring option.

 Linoleum is much more eco-aware than you might realize!
 It is crafted from a mixture of cork dust, linseed oil, tree resins, limestone, and wood shavings.
 It also happens to be water and fire-resistant.

 It isn’t new to the market, but it did take a backseat during the 1940s when vinyl flooring was introduced to the market.
 In the last few years, linoleum has experienced something of a renaissance with a great many bright and vibrant colors on offer, not to mention eco-friendly ways of sealing it.
-It’s hard-wearing and long-lasting too.
+It’s hard-wearing and long-lasting option for sustainable floors.

 3. Cork Flooring